pha5echange/eng-tools/README.md

 11) 'eng_nodesets' converts the genres to set()s containing 'artists' as elements.
 It then finds all intersections based upon shared artists.
 The output file from this ('data/wuGraph_data.txt') is a weighted undirected edgelist for use by...

-12) 'eng_network_wd' processes and renders networks for all `first_clusters' genres, and outputs, among other things, nodelists, edgelists, GEXF files, Laplacian Spectra, and other analyses and results.
+12) 'eng_network_wd' processes and renders networks for all 'first_clusters' genres, and outputs, among other things, nodelists, edgelists, GEXF files, Laplacian Spectra, and other analyses and results.
 Network layout parameters can be edited in 'config/config_nw.txt'.

+13) 'eng_network_wd_...a' generates single network based upon user input.

-13) Run 'nhm.py' to calculate the Network Hybridity Metric (NHM) for all graphs (based upon the presence of 'gexf/directed/OMEGAYEAR.gexf' files). 'nhm.py' also outputs 'data/nhm_plot.txt'.
+14) Run 'nhm.py' to calculate the Network Hybridity Metric (NHM) for all graphs (based upon the presence of 'gexf/directed/OMEGAYEAR.gexf' files). 'nhm.py' also outputs 'data/nhm_plot.txt'.

-14) Run nhm_plotter.py' after 'nhm.py' to plot 2 linegraphs (in 'graphs/..').
+15) Run nhm_plotter.py' after 'nhm.py' to plot 2 linegraphs (in 'graphs/..').
 One shows 'GraphH' (dashed blue) and 'Mean-NodeH' (solid red).
 The other shows '% H=1.0 hybrid nodes' (dashed blue) and '% Progenitor nodes' (solid red).

 MANIFEST: